Nevada Car Insurance

 If you are coming from another state, please register your vehicles within 60 days after you establish residency in Nevada or before the out-of-state registration expires, whichever comes first.
 You must register at a DMV Full Service Office and have the following:

-You must obtain liability insurance from a Nevada-licensed carrier in the exact name(s) which will be on the registration and title.
+You must obtain liability insurance from a Nevada-licensed carrier in the exact name(s) that will be on the registration and title.